 - If you can, set up your office in a separate room.
 You may want to put a lock on the door.
-Make sure you have a decent chair, a good sized desk and think about how you may need to organise packaging materials, or your equipment is situated so that your eye sight and posture isn't endangered longer term. - Think about setting up a PO Box.
-See the Royal Mail website for more details. - You may want to have a separate telephone, mobile or chatbot line for your business.
-If you are going to be on-site and unable to answer your mobile think about an automatic answer messages and set aside a time each day to listen and respond. - If you can afford it, have a separate computer/laptop for your business.
+Make sure you have a decent chair, a good sized desk and plenty of shelving space. - Think about setting up a PO Box.
+See the Royal Mail website for more details. - You may want to have a separate telephone line for your business.
+A mobile number is okay but if this is your only number think about what this says to your potential customers. - If you can afford it, have a separate computer for your business.
 It means you can have access to it whenever you need it and it increases security and reduces the risk that data may be lost.
-Obviously backing up your system and having cyber security software is vital.
-The chamber and growth hub often run workshops on cyber security which are free so make use of this support.
+Obviously backing up your computer on a regular basis is vital.

-Ideas for running a Home-based business
+Ideas for running a Home based business